kehalitsehay/alx-low_level_programming/README.md

-# alx-low_level_programming
-Welcome to C programming language
+C is amazing programming language